Exile (1995 video game series): Exile I: Escape from the Pit

-The first game of the Exile trilogy released in January 1995 sees a party of newly created characters thrown from the world above into the subterranean world known as Exile.
+The first game of the Exile trilogy released in January 1995 features a party of newly created characters thrown from the surface into the subterranean world known as Exile.
 Once here, the party discovers a civilization formed from the outcasts of the Empire above, a culture beset by constant warfare and monsters galore.
-The party meets with many of those who wish to get revenge on the Empire for the wrongs it has done to the peoples of Exile.
+The party meets with many of those who wish to get revenge on the Empire for the wrongs it has done to the people of Exile.

-The characters become a rallying point around which the people of Exile who desire vengeance gather to focus their energies into finding a way to strike back against the cruel Emperor of the surface.
-Together, the party manages to assassinate Emperor Hawthorne in his throne room, banish the demon king Grah-hoth who was becoming a significant threat to the citizens of Exile, and secure an escape route to the surface.
+The characters become a rallying point around which the people of Exile who desire vengeance gather to focus their energies into finding a way to strike back against the Emperor of the surface.
+Together, the party manages to assassinate Emperor Hawthorne in his throne room, banish the demon king Grah-Hoth who was becoming a significant threat to the citizens of Exile, and secure an escape route to the surface.

 Exile II: Crystal Souls

 The second Exile game follows directly from the first, released in November 1996.
-The Empire has begun to recognise the threat the Exiles pose and begin sending their army down into Exile in huge numbers.
-To make matters worse, unknown barriers of energy are sprouting up around the world - sometimes aiding the Exiles, sometimes helping the Empire who can afford the losses much more easily than the Exiles.
+The Empire has started recognizing the threat the Exiles pose and begin sending their army down into Exile in huge numbers.
+To make matters worse, unknown barriers of energy are sprouting up around the world.
+These barriers sometimes benefit the Exiles, but they also help the Empire who can afford the losses much more easily.

-A new party of characters meets one of the creatures causing the barriers sprouting up in Exile and go to meet with the unknown race to negotiate.
-In the end, the party is more successful - and the Vahnatai joins with the Exiles to drive out the Empire.
-With the support of the Vahnatai the Exiles turn the tables on the Empire and successfully repulse their invasion.
+A new party of characters encounters one of the creatures causing the barriers to appear and go to meet with the unknown race to negotiate.
+In the end, the party is more successful and the Vahnatai joins with the Exiles to drive out the Empire.
+With the support of the Vahnatai, the Exiles turn the tables on the Empire and successfully repulse their invasion.

 Exile III: Ruined World

-The final release in the Exile trilogy takes place some time after Exile II, released in January 1997.
+The final Exile game in the trilogy takes place some time after Exile II, released in January 1997.
 The Linux version was ported by Boutell.com in Summer, 2000.
-A lot of preparation has taken place and now the Exiles are ready to send a selected few back into the light of the surface.
-However, while the members of the expedition are at first stunned by the sheer beauty of the land around them, they begin to notice that things are not as perfect as they seem.
+Extensive preparation has taken place and now the Exiles are ready to send a select few back into the light of the surface.
+However, while the members of the expedition are at first stunned by the sheer beauty of the land around them, they begin to notice that the surface is not as perfect as it seems.
 The slimes the party encounters are only the first part of what becomes a series of monsters and terrible occurrences that are blighting the Empire and laying it to waste.

 While scouting the land, as were the expedition members' orders from the nation of Exile, the members are asked by the Empire to help save the surface from its blight.
 They bring the Exiles and the Empire together as allies trying to find the cause of the destruction.